Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/java-sdk-azure-get-started-eclipse.md

 export AZURE_AUTH_LOCATION=/Users/raisa/azureauth.properties
 ```

-If you're working in a windows environment, then you want to add the variable to your system properties.
-Open powershell and, after replacing the second variable with the path to your file, enter the following command:
+If you're working in a windows environment, add the variable to your system properties.
+Open PowerShell and, after replacing the second variable with the path to your file, enter the following command:

 ```powershell
 [Environment]::SetEnvironmentVariable("AZURE_AUTH_LOCATION", "C:\<fullpath>\azureauth.properties", "Machine")